 - Don’t wear sunscreen to keep the pools as pristine as possible.
 If you are worried about getting sunburnt, use coconut oil instead which is natural and will protect you from the sun.

-- Don’t crowd people – especially now, during COVID times.
-If there is no room in any of the pools, then just wait till space comes available.
+- Don’t crowd people – If there is no room in any of the pools, then just wait till space comes available.

 What To Pack For a Colorado Hot Springs Trip